eujhwang/eujhwang.github.io/_pages/about.md

 My research interest is about incorporating implicit contexts into large language models.

 Before starting a PhD, I primarily worked with members at [Information Extraction and Synthesis Laboratory (IESL)](http://www.iesl.cs.umass.edu/) and IBM Research while receiving a MS in Computer Science at the University of Massachusetts-Amherst.
-I also spent some time in industry, I worked for Naver in Knowledge Base team for about a year and I worked for IBM as an application developer for a year before starting Master's degree.
+I also spent some time in industry, I worked for Naver in Knowledge Base team for about a year before starting PhD program, and I worked for IBM as an application developer for a year before starting Master's program.

-[//]: # (I'm particularly interested in understanding and finding new insights from unstructured texts by transforming the text to structured form.)

-[//]: # (Ultimately, I would like to develop a simple, robust, and efficient model with an interpretable inference process that can be easily applied to industry.)

-[//]: # ()
-[//]: # (My most recent works are focused on relation extraction, geometric embedding, graph neural networks, and knowledge graphs.)

-[//]: # (I primarily worked with members at [Information Extraction and Synthesis Laboratory &#40;IESL&#41;]&#40;http://www.iesl.cs.umass.edu/&#41; and IBM Research while receiving a MS in Computer Science at the University of Massachusetts-Amherst.)

 [CV](https://eujhwang.github.io/files/eunjeong_resume.pdf)

 News
 ------
+- Started an internship with Google AI
 - I'm co-organizing [Personalization of Generative AI workshop @ EACL 2024](https://genpersonalization.github.io/) to be held in Malta!
 - 3 Papers accepted at EMNLP 2023!